DanielBMarkham/Info-Ops/manuscript/chapter16.md

 At the end, you could perform some kind of formal walkthough or hand-off, but why?
 You've made sure there's no gap in understanding between you or the customer, and you both know where everything is and more importantly, *why things are made the way they are.* So there's nothing to approve.
 Go out and get a beer or something.

-But let's say the first day, as we're pointing at stuff, when we point at where the stairs go, the customer says something like "That's not going to be wide enough at all"
+But let's say the first day, as we're pointing at stuff, when we point at where the stairs go, the customer says something like "That's not going to be wide enough at all".

 What do we do?
-Do we ask exactly wide they should be?
+Do we ask exactly how wide they should be?

 I sure hope not.
 I'd ask "Why?"
 Because I'm really interested how the customer and I have such different ideas about this.
 Changing the deck is easy.
 Continuing to live on different planets is painful.
 The mental model misalignment problem is much more important than a stupid stair measurement mistake.